-Dr Davor Jancic is Senior Lecturer at the Department of Law, Queen Mary University of London and has taught EU Law, Global Law and Governance, Elements of Contract Law, and Public Law.
+Dr Davor Jancic is Senior Lecturer at the Department of Law, Queen Mary University of London and Fellow of the Higher Education Academy.
+At QMUL, he has taught EU Law, Global Law and Governance, Elements of Contract Law, and Public Law.
 Before joining QMUL, he was Senior Researcher in EU Law at the T.M.C.
 Asser Institute in The Hague and a British Academy Newton Fellow at the Law Department of the London School of Economics and Political Science (LSE).
-He has also been Assistant Professor at Utrecht University, where he taught courses in constitutional, European and human rights law.
+He has also been Associate Lecturer at LSE and Assistant Professor at Utrecht University, where he taught courses in constitutional, European and human rights law.
 Dr Jancic holds a PhD in European constitutional law from Utrecht University and his doctorate analysed the role of national parliaments in EU decision making.
-He obtained his LL.M. in International and European Law cum laude from the University of Amsterdam and his LL.B. summa cum laude from the University of Novi Sad.
+He obtained his LL.M. in International and European Law cum laude from the University of Amsterdam and his LLB summa cum laude from the University of Novi Sad.

-In 2018, Dr Jancic won the Teacher of the Year Award at Queen Mary University of London.
+In 2019, Dr Jancic was appointed Academic Fellow of the Honourable Society of the Inner Temple and in 2018 he won the Teacher of the Year Award at Queen Mary University of London.
 In 2011, Dr Jancic won the Europe Award from the Montesquieu Institute, The Hague, for the best article in the area of European studies.
 He also frequently participates in public engagement and policy-related consultancy.
-From 2014-2016, Dr Jancic acted as a Guest Co-Editor of the Hague Journal of Diplomacy for a Special Issue on parliamentary diplomacy.
+From 2014-2016, Dr Jancic acted as a Guest Co-Editor of The Hague Journal of Diplomacy for a Special Issue on parliamentary diplomacy.
+He also acted as editor of two volumes, one on national parliaments after the Lisbon Treaty and the euro crisis (OUP 2017) and another on parliamentary diplomacy in European and global governance (Brill 2017).

 Dr Jancic has so far taught the following modules: